meteor/ddp-router/README.md

 ## Limitations and known issues

 * **No error handling.** All errors are logged and result in websocket termination.
-* **No real-time database updates.** The current implementation reruns the queries every second and checks them against the Mergebox.
-* **A visible memory leak.** This has to be investigated.
+* **A limited support for real-time database updates.** If DDP Router can fully understand the query (including its projection, sorting, etc.) then it'll runt a Change Stream.
+If not, it'll fall back to pooling instead.
 * **Collections with `ObjectId` in the `_id` field.** It looks like Meteor does not use `EJSON` for serializing the `_id` field, but DDP Router does.
 Instead of patching the DDP Router, patch the Meteor app using the following code:
     ```ts
     import { MongoID } from 'meteor/mongo-id';